Helping Salt Lake City With All Tinnitus Concerns

 If your tinnitus is disrupting your life, I would highly suggest an appointment.
 We can explore fitting you with a tinnitus masker and discuss treatment options in more detail.

-Since 1986, the House of Hearing has helped over 30,000 patients achieve better hearing and, therefore, enriched lives.
+Since 1986, the House of Hearing has helped over 30,000 patients to achieve better hearing and, therefore, enriched lives.

-With 11 convenient northern Utah locations, I encourage you to contact us today to book yourself in for a hearing test.
+With 11 convenient Northern Utah locations, I encourage you to contact us today to book yourself in for a hearing test.
 Simply click here to get started on your journey to better hearing.